polyaxon/polyaxon/site/docs/management/ui/queues.md

 ## Create queues

-If you have access you can create a new queues.
+If you have admin access you can create new queues.

 ![queue-create](../../../../content/images/dashboard/queues/create.png)

 ## Manage queues

-You can list, review, and manage all queues on for each agent.
+You can list, review, and manage all queues for each agent.

 ![queue-manage](../../../../content/images/dashboard/queues/manage.png)

 ## Queue settings

-You can updated or delete an queue.
+You can update or delete an queue.

 ![queue-settings](../../../../content/images/dashboard/queues/settings.png)